 Choosing to be taxed as an S corp allows your business to use what’s called pass-through taxation.
 This means the business itself doesn’t pay corporate income taxes.
 Instead, all the profits, losses, deductions, and credits are passed directly to the shareholders, who then report them on their personal tax returns.
 This structure is designed to help business owners avoid the double taxation that can happen with traditional C corporations, making it a popular choice for entrepreneurs looking to operate more efficiently.

-How S Corps Differ from Other Structures
+How an S Corp Compares to Other Business Structures

 The biggest difference between an S corp and a C corp comes down to taxes.
 With a C corporation, the business pays taxes on its profits, and then shareholders pay taxes again on any dividends they receive.
 This is often called “double taxation.”
 An S corp avoids this completely.
 Profits and losses are reported just once, on the owners’ personal tax returns.
 This pass-through approach simplifies your tax obligations and can lead to substantial savings.
 Compared to a sole proprietorship or a standard LLC, an S corp provides a more formal structure that can help you strategically manage your tax liability, especially as your business grows.